BenjaminBoshoer/minihook-rs/README.md

 - **Implement a `Process` struct**
     - ✅ Get handle to a running process with `OpenProcess`
     - ✅ Get Process full path with `GetModuleFileNameExA`
-    - ✅ Get all loaded modules for this process
+    - ✅ Get all loaded modules for this process with `EnumProcessModules`
-    - Get the IAT Address / Struct
+    - Get the IAT Address / Struct with `ImageDirectoryEntryToData`
     - Perform the hook - Swap function addresses
 - **Implement a `MiniHook` struct**
     - ✅ Define a Hashmap<u32, Process>